Sunday 17 July 2022

 For those of us like myself who are interested in drawing and its position as a thinking and visualisation tool it is fascinating to see how central it seems to have become again as a shaper of representations, in particular drawing's power as a tool to help mythic imagery come forth out of the unconscious mind and its ability to give form to and shape the images that emerge from materials play.

-Collography is a collage-like approach to printing, whereby surfaces are built up by cutting out various surfaces and gluing them down.
-You can then add texture by painting surfaces with substances such as glue mixed with sand and then when all is dry, you finally coat the whole thing with some sort of sealant, often a varnish or PVA.
-Once done these surfaces are inked up and used as surfaces to print from; this is the plate from which prints are made.
-If you dampen thick paper, so that when put under pressure after being laid over the collograph plate, it will press itself into the shape of the plate, it will both pull off ink in sometimes quite unexpected ways and become a shallow relief which adds textural interest because light playing over the surface casts small shadows from the indentations.
+Collography is a collage-like approach to printing, whereby surfaces are built up by cutting out various materials and gluing them down.
+You can then add texture by painting surfaces with substances such as glue mixed with sand and then when all is dry, you finally coat the whole thing with some sort of sealant, often a varnish or PVA and this becomes the plate from which you print.
+Once made the plate is inked up and used as a surface to print from.
+If you dampen thick paper, when put under pressure after being laid over the collograph plate, it will press itself into the shape of the plate.
+The paper will both pull off ink in sometimes quite unexpected ways and become a shallow relief which adds textural interest, because light playing over the surface casts small shadows from the indentations.
 This gives the artist a vast range of tonal and textural possibilities.
 Ayón’s prints have made the most of the subtle gradations of blacks, whites, and greys that the technique makes possible, the final images having a gravitas and conviction that made them appear magical and transformative.
 She represents as imagery the codes, symbols, and tales of Abakuá, an Afro-Cuban society whose foundational myth is based on a woman’s act of betrayal and in Ayón’s prints Sikán, the Abakuá princess is often depicted with no other facial features except her eyes.
-This gives Sikán a mythical presence, one sometimes found in religious scenes, and at other times in episodes of Ayón’s actual life, the imaginative world and the real world becoming fused together as darkly lit dramas.
+This gives Sikán a mythical presence, one sometimes found in religious scenes, and at other times in episodes of Ayón’s actual life, the imaginative world and the real world become fused together as darkly lit dramas.
 These are drawn images at their most potent, the process of cutting out images in sections for collograph construction, making each figure clear and defined and yet at the same time texturally other worldly and flat.
 These figures are spirits forms, made to help us find a link between the everyday reality of the present and the world of myth and legend.
 However collographs have another aspect to them that is often forgotten.
-They are usually made from what is thrown away, especially cardboard, bits of plastic, old textile materials, basically anything that when stuck down on a flat surface makes an interesting texture.
+They are usually made from what is thrown away, especially cardboard, bits of plastic, old textile materials; basically anything that when stuck down on a flat surface makes an interesting texture.
 Therefore as a technique it can be a useful recycling tool, but it also represents the ability of the artist to transform the left over surfaces of everyday materials into images of mythic potential.

 Sometimes Ayón's prints were basic A1 size and if so these were framed.